briglx/azure_container_app/README.md

 # Getting Started

-Configre the environment variables.
+Configure the environment variables.
 Copy `example.env` to `.env` and update the values.

 ## Create System Identities